protoni/projects/docs/Projects/Web/git-pages.md

 Github CI pipeline ( auto build/deploy site ) and it is free ( if using default 'user.github.io/repo' domain ).

-Downside is that the free-tier of Git LFS storage and bandwidth limits exceed pretty fast ( 1 GiB of storage and 1 GiB a month bandwidth ).
-I pay $5/month for 50GB storage and 50GB bandwidth.

 ```bash
 # My workflow with this setup if usually something like this: